Test Data Management Definition

 Keep on reading to learn more about Test Data Management👇

-📊 Test Data Management — TDM: Definition, Test Data Types & Quality Evaluation Criteria
+📊 TDM: Definition, Data Types & Quality Evaluation Criteria

 In the software testing process, Test Data Management provides the development and testing teams with a systematic approach for governing appropriate test data throughout its lifecycle, including creation, secure storage, masking, anonymization, provisioning, and validation.
 To equip QA engineers with data of high quality, it simulates and mirrors real-world situations to guarantee the Apps undergo rigorous testing under diverse conditions/scenarios.